gohugoio/hugoDocs/content/en/commands/hugo_server.md

 Hugo provides its own webserver which builds and serves the site.
 While hugo server is high performance, it is a webserver with limited options.

-'hugo server' will by default write and server files from disk, but you can render to memory by using the '--renderToMemory' flag.
+'hugo server' will by default write and serve files from disk, but you can render to memory by using the '&#45;&#45;renderToMemory' flag.
 This can be faster in some cases, but it will consume more memory.

 By default hugo will also watch your files for any changes you make and